DOING YOUR DUTY

 Robert E. Lee, a man torn between duty to country and to his home state (and now vilified in some fashionable circles), once said “Duty is the most sublime word in our language.
 Do your duty in all things.
 You cannot do more.
 You should never wish to do less.”

 Judges must remind themselves of that often, as they are called upon to apply laws they believe are ill-conceived in cases where the outcome seems less than just to them.
-The Supreme Court of Rhode Island (just this week stripped of its traditional name, “Rhode Island and Providence Plantations,” due to the utterly offensiveness of the word ‘plantation'”) faced that unpleasant task a decade ago, being required to send an injured citizen home empty-handed after an accident at a state facility.
+The Supreme Court of Rhode Island (now stripped of its traditional name, “Rhode Island and Providence Plantations,” due to the utter offensiveness of the word ‘plantation'”) faced that unpleasant task a decade ago, being required to send an injured citizen home empty-handed after an accident at a state facility.
 The Rhode Island statute in question, the State’s Recreational Use Statute, gives unusually broad immunity to governmental units, classifying the people who use parks and other facilities as little more than trespassers.

 Agree or not with the Court’s discomfiture at treating a user of a state recreational facility as a trespasser, one must nevertheless admire the Court’s careful application of the law, coupled with its repeated solicitation of the legislature to correct what a majority of the state’s high court sees as short-sighted policy.
 Clearly, the judges didn’t like what the law compelled them to do… but they saw the only remedy for that as laying with the legislature.